New England Fall Astronomy Festival (NEFAF)

 New England Astronomy Festival Parking Map

 The best part about NEFAF is that you don't need to bring anything!
-Admission to the festival is 100% free, although donations to the UNH Observatory are appreciated.
-The only cost to you would be if you'd like to purchase food or tickets for our raffle.
+Admission to the festival is free, although donations to the UNH Observatory are appreciated.
+The only costs to you would be if you'd like to purchase food or tickets for our raffle.

 We will also be featuring a telescope clinic, so if you have a telescope at home that is broken or you're not quite sure how to use, you can bring that with you and have it looked at by our telescope experts.
 Other than that, just bring your excitement and enthusiasm!

-Most of the events for NEFAF will take place on the lawns surrounding the UNH Observatory, which may pose problems for guests in wheelchairs.
-If you have any specific questions about accessibility at NEFAF, please email nefaf.unh@unh.edu.
+Most of the events for NEFAF will take place on the lawns surrounding the UNH Observatory, which may be challenging for guests.
+If you have any questions about accessibility at NEFAF or would like to request accommodations, please email John Gianforte, john.gianforte@unh.edu, prior to the event.

 Unfortunately, the full breadth of NEFAF's events will only be able to occur if the weather cooperates.
 In the case of cloud cover, but no precipitation, NEFAF will be held without its weather-dependent activities, such as solar and night-time observing.
 If there is cloud cover with light rain, most of our talks and presentations will most likely still be held without the outdoor activities.
 In the case of heavy rain or storms, the event may need to be cancelled.
 Please check our website and Facebook page for weather updates and information.